mv1388/aitoolbox/README.md

 ### TrainLoop

 [`TrainLoop`](/AIToolbox/torchtrain/train_loop.py) is the main abstraction for PyTorch neural net training.
-At it's core it handles to batch feeding of data into the model, calculating loss and updating parameters.
+At it's core it handles the batch feeding of data into the model, calculating loss and updating parameters for a specified number of epochs.
+The simplest way to train a neural net is thus by doing the following:
 ```
-TrainLoop(model,
+tl = TrainLoop(model,
                train_loader, val_loader, test_loader,
-          optimizer, criterion).fit(num_epoch=10)
+               optimizer, criterion)
+model = tl.fit(num_epoch=10)
 ```

-Additional logic
+AIToolbox includes a few more advanced derivations of the basic TrainLoop which automatically handle the experiment tracking by creating model checkpoints, performance reports, example predictions, etc. All of this can be saved just on the local drive or can also be automatically also stored on AWS S3.
+Currently implemented advanced [`TrainLoops`](/AIToolbox/torchtrain/train_loop.py) are `TrainLoopModelCheckpoint`, `TrainLoopModelEndSave` and `TrainLoopModelCheckpointEndSave`.
+Here, 'Checkpoint' stands for checkpointing after each epoch, while 'EndSave' will only persist and evaluate at the very end of the training.

+### Callbacks

+For advanced applications the basic logic offered in different default TrainLoops might not be enough.
-can be injected into the training procedure by using `callbacks`.
+Additional needed logic can be injected into the training procedure by using [`callbacks`](/AIToolbox/torchtrain/callbacks).
 Implement corresponding methods to execute callbacks at the start/end of batch, epoch, training.

 By using different implemented derivations of `TrainLoop`, the automatic